ombulabs/blog/_posts/2020-03-15-method-s-arguments-pt-1.markdown

 #    arg3 is: 2
 ```

 Notice that, on the second call, the second argument ends up at **arg3**.
-My first thought was that ruby first assigned the required arguments and then the optionals, but that's not the case, check this even more confusing example:
+My first thought was that ruby first assigned the required arguments and then the optionals, but that's not the case.
+Check out this even more confusing example:

 ```ruby
 def foo(arg1, arg2 = 'default value X', arg3 = 'default value Y', arg4)